Analysis: Iran protests show danger of economic woes

 NEW ERA LOOMS

-Approaching the 40th anniversary of the revolution, Iran increasingly will consider who follows the 78-year-old Khamenei, who underwent prostate surgery in 2014.
+Approaching the 40th anniversary of the revolution, Iran will increasingly consider who will follow the 78-year-old Khamenei, who underwent prostate surgery in 2014.
 Among those under consideration is Rouhani, himself a cleric.
 Both the U.S. and analysts studying Iran say hard-liners initially fomented the economic protests to put pressure on Rouhani but quickly lost control of them.

 Iranian law bars Rouhani from seeking a third term, so Iran's 2021 presidential election will see a wide-open field.
 Hard-liners at one point called for an earlier presidential election, saying Rouhani's policies had failed, although that bid went nowhere.